Current Oral Hygiene Recommendations

 Patient-centered Behavior Management

-Manual toothbrushing alone is inadequate in the treatment of gingivitis, once inflammation is established, however, coupled with interdental plaque removal, it has been shown to reduce rates of interdental caries.53,93 Improvement in effectiveness of oral hygiene measures requires multiple rounds of oral hygiene instruction and reinforcement over time.110 Given the low adherence to daily flossing and interdental tooth cleaning in the population and the suboptimal performance of all oral hygiene measures,14,95,96 effective communication and targeting of patients to improve oral hygiene is of critical importance for all dental healthcare professionals.110 A systematic review shows psychological interventions, such as social cognition models, cognitive behavioral therapy, and motivational interviewing, have an improved effect on patient performance of oral hygiene measures.111
+Manual toothbrushing alone is inadequate in the treatment of gingivitis.
+However, even in the presence of gingival inflammation, toothbrushing coupled with interdental biofilm removal has been shown to reduce rates of interdental caries and signs of gingival inflammation.56,87 Despite the established importance of interdental cleaning for oral health, most patients are not following recommendations for ideal cleaning protocols.
+It is then imperative upon members of the dental healthcare team to instruct patients on the importance of such interdental cleaning and the best strategies for its implementation in based upon their clinical presentation.
+Optimal effectiveness of oral hygiene measures requires multiple rounds of oral hygiene instruction and reinforcement over time.106 Given patients’ low reporting of daily flossing and other forms of interdental tooth cleaning and the suboptimal performance oral hygiene measures overall,17,94,95 effective communication and targeting of patients to improve oral hygiene is of critical importance for all dental healthcare professionals.107 Psychological interventions, such as social cognition models, cognitive behavioral therapy, and motivational interviewing, have been shown to have an improved effect on patient performance of oral hygiene measures.107

-Individualized, patient-centered care, including individualized goal-setting and accountability, has been shown to increase the longevity of effectiveness of oral hygiene instructions and to demonstrate clinically superior outcomes.110-112 While this approach may be more time consuming to perform for dental healthcare professionals, it may represent a cost savings if it results in decreased incidence of oral diseases and their sequelae.
+Individualized, person-centered care, including encouraging goal-setting and accountability, has been shown to increase the longevity of effectiveness of oral hygiene instructions and to demonstrate clinically superior outcomes.107-109 An individualized approach may increase appointment time, but could also result in ultimate cost savings if improved patient-delivered oral home care results in a decreased incidence of oral diseases and their sequelae.

 Your session is about to expire.
 Do you want to continue logged in?